sinarf/dotnvim/README.md

 ## Disclaimer

 This is my personal configuration, it is not meant be used by anybody else.
-It is not forbidden, you are allowed, see the [licence](./LICENSE) for details, anyhow it would be probably very stupid to use it.
+It is not forbidden, you are allowed, see the [licence](./LICENSE) for details, anyhow it would be probably very stupid to do it.

-If you need something more complete you should look at what @ChristianChiarulli work, especially the [Neovim from scratch repo](https://github.com/LunarVim/Neovim-from-scratch).
-I took a lot of inspiration from that repository.

 ## This configuration should have the following feature